Blog: The Solstices

 Earth's Distance From The Sun

-Johannes Kepler was probably the first person to realise that the earth's orbit around the sun was elliptical rather than circular, with the sun at one of the foci of the ellipse.
+Johannes Kepler was probably the first person to realise that the earth's orbit around the Sun is elliptical rather than circular, with the Sun at one of the foci of the ellipse.

 The earth's orbital speed is fastest when it is at perihelion and slowest at aphelion, meaning that the northern hemisphere summer is slightly longer than the southern.